Foggy Forecasting: What Weather Factors Create Radiation Fog?

 Cite This PageGeneral citation information is provided here.
 Be sure to check the formatting, including capitalization, for the method you are using and update your citation, as needed.

 Here's a riddle for you: What do you call a cloud that sits on the ground?
 A cloud with a bad altitude?
 Nope.
 Fog!
 What is fog?
 Well, imagine a water droplet suspended in the air, like a party balloon that has lost most of its helium and is floating just above the ground.
 The water droplet is opaque, which means that you can't see through it.
 So when there are enough water droplets suspended in the air, all close together, and you can't see beyond 1 kilometer (km), then you have the weather event called fog.

-In the video clip on the right, from CYBERCHASE on PBS KIDS GO!, watch as the CyberSquad investigates dew point in order to complete a rescue mission under the cover of fog!
+In this Cyberchase episode on PBS KIDS GO!, watch as the CyberSquad investigates dew point in order to complete a rescue mission under the cover of fog!

 From where do the water droplets come?
 They originate from water vapor, which is water in its gaseous state.
 As water vapor cools, it undergoes a process called condensation, where it changes from a gaseous state to a liquid state.
 You have seen this if you've left a cold container out on your kitchen counter before.
 As the water vapor in the atmosphere hits the cold container, it cools, and little beads of water form on the outside of the container.
 The same thing happens, on a larger scale, to make fog.

 What weather conditions must exist for fog to form?
 Fog forms when very moist air (air with high humidity) is cooled to its dew point or saturation point, where it can no longer hold the moisture it contains.
 For formation, all fogs (and clouds) also need tiny nuclei (like dust or smog particles), on which condensation can form.
 Weather scientists, known as meteorologists, can determine when fog formation is likely by observing the dew-point depression, which is the temperature difference between the outdoor temperature and the dew point.